 With a target market of the business and professional community in mind, Mr. Windham decided to build a “dream club” and wanted to build it in the “Hamilton Place” area, where most of the restaurant and commercial activity was growing in Chattanooga at the time.
-In 1992, he opened the modern, well decorated CBC East, equipping it with professional level pool tables, an upscale bar and restaurant, and meeting and convention rooms.
+In 1992, he opened the modern, well decorated CBC East, equipping it with professional level pool tables and an upscale bar and restaurant.
 The Chattanooga area finally had a well lit, friendly and upscale place for people who loved billiards, but didn’t like the dingy, sometimes dangerous environments and locations of other billiard clubs.

 By catering to a target market of the higher income customer, CBC East quickly became the favorite of all income levels who enjoy the ancient sport of billiards.
 It became a family entertainment center focused on billiards.